kadotaoru/TheWorld/README.md

 1104 I thought about the karaoke party event.</b>
 1105 I was praised at the work. so happy😭</b>
 1106 The holiday.
 I cleaned up my room and brain.
+1107 I started the cold shower and work out💪